hsuyuching/react-app/react-app/README.md

 You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).
 ## Command used
 Run the server: `npm start`
-Able to use the inline styling: `npm install --save radium`
+Able to use the wrapped styling(option 1): `npm install --save radium` Able to use style-component(option 2): `npm install --save styled-components`